aridjayarecipes/cutesrecipes.web.app/content/post/2545-step-by-step-guide-to-make-award-winning-red-cabbage-and-cranberries.md

 ##### Steps to make Red cabbage and cranberries:

 1. Slice up cabbage and onion
 1. Put into pot.
-Sprinkle with sugar spices & cranberries maybe a pinch o_ salt to Accenture the flavors but i don't remember doing it.
+Sprinkle with sugar spices &amp; cranberries maybe a pinch o_ salt to Accenture the flavors but i don&#39;t remember doing it.
 1. Add a a small amount 1/2cup maybe of cider to simmer until cooked through about 5-10 min

 Combine cabbage and cranberries in a large bowl.
 Add apple, and toss well to combine.
-Red Cabbage & Cranberries, from the Nantucket Holiday Table.
+Red Cabbage &amp; Cranberries, from the Nantucket Holiday Table.
 In a large, heavy-bottomed nonreactive skillet over medium heat, heat the corn oil and sauté the onion until translucent.
 Add the cabbage and toss with a wooden spoon to combine.

 So that's going to wrap it up for this special food red cabbage and cranberries recipe.
 Thanks so much for your time.
 I am sure that you can make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!